databricks/spark-sklearn/README.md

 ## Installation

 This package has the following requirements:
- - a recent version of scikit-learn.
-Version 0.17 has been tested, older versions may work too.
+ - a recent release.
+Release 0.17 has been tested, older versions may work too.
  - Spark >= 1.5.
 Spark may be downloaded from the [Spark official website](http://spark.apache.org/).
-In order to use spark-sklearn, you need to use the pyspark interpreter or another Spark-compliant python interpreter.
+In order to use this package, you need to use the pyspark interpreter or another Spark-compliant python interpreter.
 See the [Spark guide](https://spark.apache.org/docs/latest/programming-guide.html#overview) for more details.
  - [nose](https://nose.readthedocs.org) (testing dependency only)

 This package is available on PYPI: